Employee Awards & Recognition Ceremonies

 How can you get in touch with us?

-If you wish to obtain any records held by us relating to you, or if you have any general data protection queries, please contact our Data Protection Service at:
+If you wish to obtain any records held by the Council relating to you, or if you have any general data protection queries, please contact the Council's Data Protection Service at:

 Data Protection Officer

 Are you dissatisfied with the way your Personal Information has been handled?